cunicu/cunicu/docs/Proxying.md

 The output rule will mach all traffic originating from the listen port of the WG interface and directed to the port of the remote cadidate and rewrites the source port to the port of the local ICE candidate.

 Wireguard traffic passes only through the Netfilter chains and remains inside the kernel.
-Only STUN binding requests are passed to WICE.
+Only STUN binding requests are passed to ɯice.

 ```bash
 $ sudo nft list ruleset